asdsyd/weird-repo/README.md

 Mostly using it to keep up with contribution graph? ;) Hey there!
 This is a weird repository.
 I dont know.

+##EDIT: This repo will be used to test github features for experimental purposes :)

 Day 2 of contribution eh?
 idk
 lets commit!